Chapter I General provisions

 Article 36

-1. Reason for donation;
+1. reason for donation;

-3. Information on the donated public art;
+3. information on the donated work of public art;

-4. Analysis and textual and pictorial description of the installation site;
+4. analysis and textual and pictorial description of the installation site;

-5. Draft of the proposed contract between the government agency (organization) and the donor;
+5. draft of the proposed contract between the government agency (organization) and the donor;

-6. Plan for follow-up management and maintenance; and
+6. plan for follow-up management and maintenance; and

-7. Other relevant information.
+7. other relevant information.

 Article 37